jreades/urb-studies-predicting-gentrification/README.md

 Many of the algorithms used in this analysis rely on `randomness` -- I have attempted to set the same seed everywhere that randomness might be used by Python and so your results _should_ match mine.
 Be aware, however, that minor platform differences or other changes to the code _could_ significaintly alter the results (though we obviously hope not!).

+## To Dos

+* Adjust GeoConvert Class Testing to be fully self-contained and download a 'random' 2001 data set from the London Data Store for conversion."
+* Add links to README